mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 [source repository's commit log](https://github.com/makaimc/fullstackpython.github.com/commits/gh-pages) on GitHub.

 ## 2014
+### May
+* Continuing to add learning checklists to sections such as servers.
+* Moving navigation options into meta tags on markdown pages.

 ### April
 * Adding the concept of "learning checklists" to web frameworks, Django, CSS and JavaScript pages to give readers some guidance for how to learn each